qorix-group/process_description/process/general_concepts/score_review_concept.rst

    :complies: std_req__iso26262__support_6433, std_req__iso26262__software_7414
    :satisfies: wf__mr_vy_arch

    The version of architecture element shall not change by an inspection.

-In case the status of the element is used to notify if it is inspected (or another attribute is introduced), this shall be ignored for versioning.
-(Note: this applies only if architecture also has a version.)
+   This means: In case the status of the element (see :need:`gd_req__arch__attr_status`) is used to notify if it is inspected (or another attribute is introduced), this shall be ignored for versioning.

+   Note: this applies only if architecture also has a version.

 .. gd_req:: Checklist templates in pull requests
    :id: gd_req__general__checklist_templates